airbytehq/airbyte/docs/contributing-to-airbyte/resources/qa-checks.md

   - For Airbyte Open Source: *(as subtitle of Set up <CONNECTOR_NAME_FROM_METADATA)>

-  - <Connector-specific features> (but this headers should be on a right place according to expected order)
+  - { Connector-specific features } (but this headers should be on a right place according to expected order)

   - Performance considerations